FranciscoThiesen/franciscothiesen.github.io/_posts/2022-11-12-Linear-Time-MST.md

 ## Let's benchmark it!
 Benchmarks are nice, but there was not going to be easy...
-As of early 2020, there were no publicly available implementations of the
+As of early 2020, I couldn't find a working implementation of the
 $$KKT$$ algorithm that I could use for benchmarking purposes.

 At this point I had 2 reasonable options:
 1. Go find some other topic for my undergrad thesis.
-2. Be brave and implement this not-so-trivial $$KKT$$ algorithm and make it the first publicly available implementation.
+2. Be brave and implement this not-so-trivial $$KKT$$ algorithm and make a publicly available implementation.
 This can work as a thesis + satisfy my personal curiosity + hopefully contribute a working implementation to society.

 As you have probably guessed (given the title of this post), I went for option 2.